- Introduction

 -

-Click the cluster you want to use.
+Click the cluster that you created above.

 -